Who could possibly want to read another take-apart or close reading of the 2016 presidential election? Not me. And yet…

 Secrets, Tips and Suggestions

-Over the years, as a writer and incessant Facebooker, I’ve found that I can use Facebook for:
+Over the years, as a writer and incessant Facebooker, I’ve found that I can use Facebook to my own advantage, and so can you: